 Watercolour pads are bound on one side either with a spiral or gum.
 They come in a book and are brilliant to transport.

 The advantage of sheets over blocks, is that you don’t have to pull the sheets from a gummed pad in order to start painting.
 Sheets can come in much larger sizes that what you could normally get in a pad.
 So if you love working at a large scale, buying separate sheets may be the best option.

 Blocks are usually more expensive than sheets because they’re much more convenient.
 Buy large sheets and cut them down to size to save money.

 So what to choose, hot pressed, cold pressed, rough, or something else entirely?

 Stonehenge Watercolour blocks are exceptional quality—brilliant for lifting, blending and all manner of techniques.

 Best watercolour paper sheets

 Saunders watercolour sheets are traditionally made by St Cuthberts Mill on a cylinder mould machine.
-This paper is endorsed by the Royal Watercolour Society.
-The surface is primed with gelatine to help preserve the fibres and the paper has a distinctive random texture.
+The Royal Watercolour Society endorses this paper.
+Saunders prime the paper with gelatine to help preserve the fibres.
+The paper has a distinctive random texture.
 If you’re interested in see how watercolour paper is made at St Cuthberts Mill, watch their video.